-At Peace With The Wild, we love mineral makeup and there is no exception when it comes to blusher.
-A mineral blush is completely natural and beneficial for your skin and results in a glowing, natural, non-cakey look.
-With mineral blusher or bronzer, you don’t need to worry about blocked pores because the formula allows your skin to breathe, even if you apply it heavily.
-Just get your blusher brush and dip it into the pot, tapping any excess powder off before you apply it.
+At Peace With The Wild, we love mineral vegan makeup and there is no exception when it comes to blusher.
+A vegan mineral blush is completely natural and beneficial for your skin and results in a glowing, natural, non-cakey look.
+With vegan mineral blusher or organic bronzer, you don’t need to worry about blocked pores because the formula allows your skin to breathe, even if you apply it heavily.
+Just get your organic blusher brush and dip it into the pot, tapping any excess powder off before you apply it.
 Then, sweep gently across your cheekbones, blending outwards in short strokes.
-In the case of bronzer, apply to just below your cheekbones, the bridge of your nose, your forehead, and anywhere else the sun would catch you.
+In the case of organic bronzer, apply to just below your cheekbones, the bridge of your nose, your forehead, and anywhere else the sun would catch you.

 For those that want a totally natural flush, cheek stains are a must!
-This lip and cheek stain from Fat And The Moon is 100% natural, organic and cruelty-free, and made from ethically harvested ingredients such as beetroot and alkanet root.
+This organic lip and cheek stain from Fat And The Moon is 100% natural, organic and cruelty-free, and made from ethically harvested ingredients such as beetroot and alkanet root.
 Just rub a bit on the end of your fingers and apply to the apples of the cheeks with small, circular motions and blend.
-This wonderful product can also be applied to the lips, leaving a healthy, colourful sheen.
+This wonderful natural, organic makeup product can also be applied to the lips, leaving a healthy, colourful sheen.